amezmo/docs/cron/index.md

 directory as your most recent [release](/docs/releases).

 ## Best practices
 It's best to use a Cron job as a means to invoke another script.
-Don't put any logic into your Cron Job.
-Keep your business logic in your [git](/docs/git) repository so that way any updates won't require an update to your Cron Job.
+Don't put any logic into your Cron job.
+Keep your business logic in your [git](/docs/git) repository so that any updates won't require an update to your Cron job as well.